Paul's Place

 Previous Study

-A previous study by Goel et al. (2020), published in Anesthesiology, did not identify an association between cannabis use and postoperative complications.
-This study used older versions (prior to 2015) of the National Inpatient Sample (NIS).
+A previous study by Goel et al. (2020), published in Anesthesiology, did not identify an association between cannabis use disorder and postoperative complications.
+But there were some major limitations to the study.
+It used older versions (prior to 2015) of the National Inpatient Sample (NIS).
 They examined major elective surgeries, including cesarean delivery (40% of the sample) and CABG.
-The older NIS is also limited by the use of the ICD-9 system of diagnosis and procedure codes, which are not as comprehensive as the newer ICD-10 system.
+The older NIS is also limited by the use of the ICD-9 diagnosis and procedure codes, which are not as comprehensive as the newer ICD-10 codes

 Goel et. al (2020) in Anesthesiology